 Condorcet methods take into account the complete ranking of choices from every voter, which means they have more information to use in picking the winner.
 But just as important as the use of rankings is how those rankings are used.
 Condorcet methods were invented by Marie Jean Antoine Nicolas de Caritat, marquis de Condorcet.

-Condorcet election methods have been called Instant Round-Robin Voting because they use the voters' rankings to compare every choice against every other in head-to-head contests.
-Intuitively, it would not make sense if the winner lost in a head-to-head contest with some other choice.
+Condorcet election methods use the voters' rankings to compare every choice (alternative) against every other in head-to-head contests.
+Intuitively, it would not make sense if the winner of an election would lose a head-to-head contest with some other choice.
 Condorcet methods aim to prevent such an outcome.

 The voters are considered to collectively have a preference for choice A over choice B if A is ranked higher than B on more ballots than B is ranked higher than A on.
 If the voters prefer a choice A to every other choice, choice A is the Condorcet winner (CW).
 An election method is a Condorcet method if it is guaranteed to elect the Condorcet winner, when one exists.